Nuclear Option (PC Game)

 Darkreach

 A Bomber that only carries...
 Bombs, and Cruise missiles, with no way of defending itself.
 It is fairly stealthy when it comes to Radar but has a large IR emission.
 The Darkreach can easily destroy an entire base by itself, but it will be destroyed by enemy Aircraft without support.
-It should engage from range or very high altitudes and cannot defend itself against Aircraft.
+It should engage from range or very high altitudes.

 Targeting